aheckmann/mpromise/README.md

 ####end

-Signifies that this promise was the last in a chain of `then()s`: if a handler passed to the call to `then` which produced this promise throws, the exception will go uncaught.
+Signifies that this promise was the last in a chain of `then()s`: if a handler passed to the call to `then` which produced this promise throws, the exception be rethrown.
+You can pass an OnReject handler to `end` so that exceptions will be handled (like a final catch clause);
+This method returns it's promise for easy use with `return`.

 ```js
 var p = new Promise;